-Knox County Schools has created a new damage policy for Chromebooks for the 2021-2022 school year.
+Knox County Schools has a damage policy for Chromebooks.
 It is important to note that any intentional damage will not be covered by the insurance.
 This will include:

 - Food or drink that has spilled in between the keys or on the screen - Markings of any kind on the inside or outside of the Chromebook - Stickers on the inside or outside of the Chromebook